TheGiddyLimit/plutonium-addon-automation/README.md

 As with Plutonium, **all data is included in the module itself**.
 There's no need to import everything prematurely, 'just in case'.

 Some effects don't use effects directly, but rather call item macros.
-If you, as the GM, wish to allow players to view/edit these macros on items they own, configure Item Macro to allow the _Player access_ option.
+If you, as the GM, wish to allow players to view/edit these macros on items they own, install and configure Item Macro to allow the _Player access_ option.

 ### Dependencies and incompatibilities